BENEFITS AND UNDERWRITING

 - AGC Safety Team® membership must be achieved within eleven months of enrollment qualification.

 - The company must have a designated safety and claims contact person committed to work with AGC Safety and Retro consultants.
-This person is encouraged to attend AGC Think Tank meetings and claims-training workshops, as well as Safety Forum events.
+This person is encouraged to attend AGC Retro meetings as well as Safety Forum events.

 - Must complete the Application & Release form.
 This will enable us to obtain your L&I three-year Premium and Loss-History Report and provide you with the refund amounts you would have received had you been in the program.
-Additionally, this allows for review of your premium and loss trend to determine if your firm meets the underwriting criteria established by the independent underwriter and Retro Committee or if further review is indicated by the underwriter and/or Retro Committee prior to qualification for AGC Retro participation.
+Additionally, this allows for review of your premium and loss trend to determine if your firm meets the underwriting criteria established by the independent underwriter and Retro Committee or if further review is indicated.

 - If your company qualifies for enrollment, a one-time refundable $2,000 deposit is required.
 This deposit rolls over with each year you qualify for the AGC Retro program and is refundable at the time of your final Retro adjustment in the AGC plan.